 The summary process summons and complaint form is complicated to the layperson.
 It must be first served by a constable or sheriff on the tenant.
 Then, no less than 7 days after, it must be filed with the court by the “entry date,” which is always a Monday.
 The hearings are almost always on Thursday morning.
 Again, it’s best to have an experienced Massachusetts eviction attorney handle the legal paperwork.

-This can be the start of frustration for the landlord, as the tenant has a right to file “discovery” – formal requests for information and documents – from the landlord, which will automatically delay the hearing for two weeks.
+Through the use of discovery requests, defenses and counterclaims, tenants in Massachusetts have ample legal means to delay and beat evictions.
+All tenants have a right to file “discovery” – formal requests for information and documents – from the landlord, which will automatically delay the hearing for two weeks.
 The tenant also may assert defenses and counterclaims against the landlord.
-These can range from improper notice or service, unsanitary conditions, no heat/hot water, failure to make repairs, retaliation, discrimination, and violations of the security deposit law—which carries triple damages and attorneys’ fees.
+These can range from improper notice or service, state Sanitary Code violations, no heat/hot water, failure to make repairs, retaliation, discrimination, and violations of the security deposit law—which carries triple damages and attorneys’ fees.
 (See my prior post on security deposits).
 Regardless of the merits of such claims, these defenses and counterclaims make the eviction process more complicated, time-consuming, and expensive.

 Agreements for Judgment and Mediation

 Eviction sessions are very busy.
 In some courts, there are over 100 cases stacked up on any one day and only one judge to hear them all.
 Accordingly, the courts will encourage parties to work out their differences on their own through mediation which is an informal sit-down between the parties to discuss ways to resolve the case.
 Some courts have housing specialists who can preside over the mediation session.
 Mediation is always non-binding so if no agreement can be reached you can proceed to a trial.